Hemp, CBD, & Infused Coffees and Teas:

-Compared to CO2 hemp extract, hemp seed oil found in the health food section of grocery stores like Whole Foods is processed from different parts of the hemp plant using different extraction methods.
-Hemp seed oil is made by cold pressing the cleaned hemp seeds.
-This resulting oil is very rich in healthy, fatty acids, and many find it a great alternative to traditional oils on the market.
+Hemp seed oil found in the health food section of grocery stores like Whole Foods is processed by by cold pressing cleaned hemp seed.
+The resulting oil is very rich in healthy, fatty acids, and many find it a great alternative to traditional oils on the market.

 Hemp extracts are processed very differently.
 Instead of using the seeds, the hemp flowers are desired.
-The most common CO2 extraction method is called supercritical extraction.
+The most common processing method is called supercritical CO2 extraction.
 This method heats and pressurizes CO2 to a state where it behaves as both a liquid and a gas.
 In this state it acts as a stable and environmentally safe solvent to then extract the full-spectrum of cannabinoids and terpenes found in the hemp flowers and plant mass.
 Other common exaction methods utilize ethanol or hydrocarbons for solvents.

-The endocannabinoid system is a group of cannabinoid receptors present in the brain and central and peripheral nervous systems.
+The Endocannabinoid System is a group of cannabinoid receptors present in the brain and central and peripheral nervous systems.
 As far as we know, it is found in humans and many animals.
-The sole function of these receptors is to interact with cannabinoids in the body.
+The sole function of these receptors (CB1 and CB2) is to interact with cannabinoids in the body.
 The human body naturally produces endocannabinoids, but cannabinoids can also be created synthetically, or be found naturally in plants like cannabis.
 Research shows the endocannabinoid system may be involved in many physiological processes, and it is most commonly said to help maintain balance and homeostasis throughout the entire body.

 There are three types of cannabinoids.
 Phytocannabinoids are naturally occurring compounds of the Cannabis sativa plant.
 Hundreds of natural compounds exist in Cannabis sativa, and at least 80 of these are classified as cannabinoids (both of these numbers are continuing to grow).
 Endocannabinoids are compounds our bodies naturally produce to interact with the endocannabinoid system.
 Lastly, synthetic cannabinoids have been developed for medical use.
 Terpenes are the aromatic hydrocarbons that give Cannabis sativa its wide spectrum of smells and tastes depending on the terpene ratios present in the strain.

-The most well-known and researched cannabinoids are THC (tetrahydrocannabinol), CBN (cannabinol), CBG (cannabigerol), and CBD (cannabidiol).
+The most well-known and researched cannabinoids are THC (tetrahydrocannabinol), CBD (cannabidiol), CBN (cannabinol), and CBG (cannabigerol).

 When phytocannabinoids and terpenes interact with the endocannabinoid system, the resulting perceived effects depend on the quantity and ratio of the introduced compounds.

 Yes.
-Our sourced extract is independently tested, and our beans are independently tested for accurate cannabinoid potency after infusion, and to ensure levels of THC within legal regulations (<0.3%.
+Our sourced extract is independently tested, and our beans are tested for accurate cannabinoid potency after infusion, and to ensure levels of THC within legal regulations (<0.3%.
 Our products are usually < 0.01% THC before brewing).
-SteepFuze coffee falls well within Colorado and federal regulations in regards to THC content and concentration.
+SteepFuze coffee falls well within Colorado and Federal regulations in regards to THC content and concentration.
 Feel free to ask about a recent Certificate of Analysis.

 No. Although hemp and marijuana are both bred from the same cannabis plant, hemp only contains trace amounts of the psychoactive cannabinoid, THC.
 The federal government determines cannabis to exist as hemp when it contains less than 0.3% THC.
 Our cannabinoid extract is derived from industrial hemp, and our product contains well under the federal regulations for THC.
 While some THC is present in the coffee, it certainly is not concentrated enough to experience any psychoactive effects.
 That being said, we believe its presence aids in synergizing and maximizing effects of other cannabinoids in the body’s endocannabinoid system.

 Aside from our website, our coffee is being served in coffee shops, wellness stores, and independent natural grocers in Colorado and around the United States.
 Try it in French press or espresso drinks, or buy a bag!
-We will soon be available by the bag in grocery stores in Colorado.
+We're now in Lucky's Market - Wheat Ridge, if you're local to Denver!

-Our infused coffee is made to order to ensure maximum freshness.
+Our infused coffee and tea is made to order to ensure maximum freshness.
 Please allow 7 – 10 days from payment for your package to arrive.